abchk1234/timeset/README.md

 sudo make install

+For Manjaro Linux users its available in the Manjaro repositories.
-For Arch Linux users check out https://aur.archlinux.org/packages/timeset/
+For Arch Linux users check out http://aur.archlinux.org/packages/timeset/

 ##Usage
 Run the script as root.